 Try to clear rows like regular ol' Tetris, but a ball flies around the board, wreaking havok on the player's plans by placing or removing blocks!
 With a team of four, Stephan was the primary programmer and Unity expert.
 Another game created in 72 hours, this time for Ludum Dare 41.
 The theme of the jam was "Incompatible Genres".

 A multiplayer 2D physics based platformer shooter.
 This project was a first attempt at making a networked game, and uses what is now Unity's legacy networking system.
 The game is based off of an old Garry's Mod gamemode that was super fun but not very popular.
 This project eventually got dropped due to unsolvable input lag and poor networking backend due to inexperience.
-Stephan learned a lot from this project and its lessons aided me in future projects.
+Stephan learned a lot from this project and its lessons aided him in future projects.

 An on-rails shooter and infinite runner concoction.
 Collect powerups to move to the next area, and fight the balloon dragon.
 This game was super rushed due to joining a game jam late, and was made on a single day.
 Stephan did a majority of the programming in this project.
 Looking back, he considers the coordination between the large number of developers to have been poor.
 Still, its fun to play at least for 10 minutes or so.